-Rahul under sway of 'anti-Hindu' elements, people will respond in elections: BJP on 'shakti' remarks
+Rahul under sway of 'anti-Hindu' elements, people will respond in elections: BJP on 'Shakti' remarks

 “Congress is no more a party imbued with the doctrine and ideals of Mahatma Gandhi.
 Under Rahul Gandhi’s leadership, the Congress is now pursuing Maoist ideology, divisive, separatist... and anti-Hindu thoughts,” senior BJP leader and former Union minister Ravi Shankar Prasad told a press conference at the party headquarters here.

-Rahul Gandhi is completely under the sway of “these elements”, he alleged.
+Rahul Gandhi is completely under the sway of “these elements”, he added.

 At a rally in Mumbai on Sunday, Gandhi had said, "We are not fighting against a political party...We are not fighting against Narendra Modi, nor are we fighting against one person.
 But, one face has been projected in the forefront."
 "In Hindu dharma, there is a word 'shakti'.
 We are fighting against a 'shakti' (power).
 The question arises as to what is that 'shakti'...," he had said in the presence of several opposition leaders of the INDIA bloc.

 Reacting sharply, Prasad on Tuesday vehemently condemned Gandhi’s remarks.
 “This country is angry (over Gandhi’s remarks).
-The country will not accept such repeated insults to its faith,” the BJP leader said.
+The country will not accept such kind of repeated insult to its faith,” the BJP leader said.

 “We vehemently condemn this (Gandhi’s remarks).
 The country will give a reply to this.
 We will make it a major issue in this election,” he told reporters.

-Prime Minister Modi also launched yet another blistering attack over Rahul Gandhi's remarks, saying those out to destroy "shakti" will themselves be destroyed.
+Prime Minister Modi also launched yet another blistering attack over Rahul Gandhi's remarks, alleging those out to destroy "shakti" will be destroyed themselves.

 Gandhi had on Monday clarified that he was not talking about any religious power but the 'shakti' of unrighteousness, corruption and falsehood.